valtimo-platform/valtimo-documentation/reference/modules/form-flow.md

 #### Starting a supporting process for a case

 The method below start a new process instance for an existing case and saves the submission data to the document and process variables.
-Currently storing data in other location is not supported.
+Storing data in other location is currently not supported.
 The second parameter decides where in the document the submission data should be saved.
 The second parameter expects a map from which the key defines the location where the data should be saved, and the value is a location inside the `step.submissionData`.